 Home and small office printers are usually not well-suited to be connected to UC Berkeley's high speed, open network.
 These low-cost printers often do not meet the campus basic Minimum Security Standards for Networked Devices (MSSND).
 If the printer is used to handle sensitive information, a home or small office printer is even less likely to have the security functionality necessary to meet the more stringent MSSND requirements for sensitive data.

 For shared departmental printing, make sure to select a business workgroup printer.
 These printers store print jobs, passwords and other information on their hard drives, and provide disk encryption to protect sensitive data stored on the device.
 They can also erase data after the print job has run.

 Remember that everything printed, copied, faxed or scanned is stored on the printer hard drive - and make sure that when a printer is de-provisioned, or sent offsite for servicing, it is wiped clean of any stored data.

 The UCSF Print Management Program is available to UC Berkeley campus departments as a complete printer/copier management service.

-If you notice unwanted printouts (spam, harassment, or offensive material) happening in your department, please contact the CSS IT Service Desk (submit online ticket(link is external) or email email@example.com(link sends e-mail)) as soon as possible to assist in securing your printers and report the security issue to the Information Security and Policy team.
+If you notice unwanted printouts (spam, harassment, or offensive material) happening in your department, please contact IT Client Services (submit online ticket(link is external) or email email@example.com(link sends e-mail)) as soon as possible to assist in securing your printers and report the security issue to the Information Security and Policy team.